riceissa/issarice.com/wiki/sleep-schedule.md

 This page is about my sleep schedule, i.e. the times of day during which I sleep.

+As of February 2019, I go to sleep around midnight or 1 AM and wake up around 9 AM or 10 AM.
+I don't use an alarm clock.
+I still use both caffeine and melatonin to adjust my alertness/sleepiness.
+I don't nap except when I go through caffeine withdrawal during caffeine resets.

 As of October 2017, I've been going to sleep between 10 PM and 1 AM and waking up between 7 AM and 9 AM.
 I have been roughly keeping this schedule for several months, although I don't have a record of when exactly it began.